Daniel-B-Tufvesson/lsa-coh-metrix/README.md

 The main class is `SBERTLSA` in `lsa_metrix.py`.
 Creating an instance of this, loads the SBERT model and the Stanza neural pipeline.
 Calling `compute_metrics` with a Swedish text string computes each LSA Coh-Metrix index, and returns a dictionary of the resulting metrics.

 ### Example
-Here is an example usage where the introduction to Wikipedia article is summarized.
+Here is an example usage where the cohesion of an introduction to a Wikipedia article is measured.
 ```python
 import pprint as pp